Salesforce Tower Chicago: Execution Against All Odds

 What’s Louver Got to Do With It?

 There are instances in projects where the necessity for mechanical infrastructure overrides the architect’s vision of the building’s visual aesthetics.
 Louvers are a prime example of an idiosyncrasy that can stand at odds with a building’s façade.
-Louvers are exterior vents that are designed to reject sunlight and water penetration into a structure but allow outdoor airflow into a building.
+Louvers are exterior vents that are designed to allow outdoor airflow into a building while limiting water penetration into a structure.

 The architectural team worked in conjunction with Alvine Engineering’s mechanical engineers and the structural engineer to create a one-of-a-kind offset curtain wall that effectively hides the louvers while also providing a breathtakingly seamless exterior glass wall.